Is the ASEAN Patent Examination Cooperation (ASPEC) a Viable Option for Applicants in Indonesia?

 Indonesia is one of the founding members of ASEAN and home to the ASEAN Secretariat.
 It is a G20 economy, and the fourth most populous country in the world, as well as being an active patent jurisdiction with around 10,000 applications filed each year.
 Currently, it takes approximately 2.5-3 or more years from filing to grant, assuming a smooth application process.

-Such short pendency times are usually only obtained by a patent applicant that has a corresponding patent granted from a ‘developed’ jurisdiction (e.g., US, EU, Japan, South Korea, China, and/or Australia) to which the Indonesian applicant can be amended to match those granted claims.
+Such short pendency times are usually only obtained by a patent application that has a corresponding patent granted from a ‘developed’ jurisdiction (e.g., US, EU, Japan, South Korea, China, and/or Australia) to which the Indonesian applicant can be amended to match those granted claims.
 Theoretically, the ASPEC Program can be a choice for applicants in Indonesia that do not qualify for the PPH Program who have a positive examination result from another ASEAN member state.
 As noted above, S&E results from Singapore are the most popular to be used in Indonesia.
 However, the program is not yet commonly used as it is still not yet clear whether participation really does speed up examination and grant.
 Further, while there are no official fees, there will be agent fees as well as translation costs that must be taken into consideration.
-On the other hand, a 100% allowance rate at final decision is a very enticing factor for eligible applicants to consider as well.
+On the other hand, a 100% allowance rate at a final decision is a very enticing factor for eligible applicants to consider as well.

-As the member states of ASEAN work to develop into more robust and mature patent jurisdictions in accordance with the vision and mission of the ASEAN IPR Action Plan 2016-2025, there is the possibility that the usefulness and thus the popularity the ASPEC Program will grow in future.
+As the member states of ASEAN work to develop into more robust and mature patent jurisdictions in accordance with the vision and mission of the ASEAN IPR Action Plan 2016-2025, there is the possibility that the usefulness and thus the popularity of the ASPEC Program will grow in future.

 Any individual and/or corporation looking to register their patent and other intellectual property in Malaysia and accelerate the patent grant in Southeast Asia countries via the ASPEC Program should look no further.
 We, Pintas Group, are your optimum selection to go for any intellectual property registration (including but not limited to trademark registration, patent registration, etc.) or any IP-related services in any ASEAN country.